cyrustt/TDA_project/README.md

 ## 6. Pipeline Overview

-The full process is:
+The full processing pipeline consists of the following steps:

-1. Sampling.
+1. **Sampling**
-Randomly sample SAMPLE_SONGS from the MSD summary file.
+   Randomly sample `SAMPLE_SONGS` tracks from the MSD summary file for scalable experimentation.

-2. Acoustic Feature Extraction
+2. **Acoustic Feature Extraction**
-Extract tempo, loudness, key, mode, duration, danceability, energy, then z-score normalize.
+   Extract tempo, loudness, key, mode, duration, danceability, and energy from the MSD summary file, then apply **z-score normalization** across all numerical features.

-3. UMAP Embedding
+3. **UMAP Embedding**
-Compute a 2D embedding from standardized features.
+   Compute a 2D nonlinear embedding from the standardized acoustic feature space to visualize global and local similarity.

-4. HDBSCAN Clustering
+4. **HDBSCAN Clustering**
-Find density clusters (no need to pre-specify k).
+   Apply density-based clustering (no need to pre-specify the number of clusters).
+Outputs robust clusters and a “noise” group (cluster = –1).

-5. Co-listening Graph
+5. **Co-listening Graph Construction**
-From Taste Profile data:
+   Using the Taste Profile subset:
-songs A and B connected if ≥2 users listened to both.
+   Songs `A` and `B` are connected if **≥ 2 users** listened to both.
-6. TDA (persistent homology)
+   This produces a weighted behavioral graph encoding user-similarity structure.

+6. **Topological Data Analysis (TDA)**
-- Compute Vietoris–Rips persistence diagrams for acoustic and behavioral spaces
+   - Build **Vietoris–Rips persistence diagrams** for both the acoustic and behavioral distance spaces.
-- Compare diagrams using bottleneck distance
+   - Compute **bottleneck distances** to quantify structural similarity between the two modalities.
-- Save H₀ and H₁ topological summaries
+   - Save finite H₀ (connected components) and H₁ (cycles/loops) summaries.

-7. Visualization
+7. **Visualization**
    - UMAP cluster plot
-- Genre/artist summaries
+   - Cluster-level genre & artist summaries
-- Behavioral graph (optionally pruned + sparsified)
+   - Behavioral co-listening graph (optionally **pruned** and **sparsified**) for interpretability